riceissa/issarice.com/wiki/is-effective-altruism-new.md

 Jeff Kaufman [mentions][sc post] "the paradox of EA being both obvious and new" in a Facebook post (implying others have talked about this).

+[Tyler Cowen][cowen]:

+> You are lucky enough to have some money to give away: It could be \$100 or \$1
+> million.
+Whether you are prepared to make a small donation or a big one, you
+> would like to accomplish something good with it.
+>
+> But how do you evaluate the best way to deploy your money?
+Alas, economic
+> research until now has offered little guidance.

 Even from critics of effective altruism; from [Daron Acemoglu][acemoglu]:

 > on *effective measurement*: we cannot measure accurately which organizations